yohman/21S-DH151/Weeks/Week05/Lab/README.md

 }
 ```

-The console reveals the data in the same format as a saved csv file:
+The console reveals the data in the same format as a saved csv file.
+Happy mapping!

 <img src="images/gpublish3.png">